waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Parameters

+[
+  {
+    "name": "name",
+    "type": "string",
-name - The name of the access key to create.
+    "description": "The name of the access key to create."
+  }
+]

 ---